SitePen/dgrid/doc/components/core-components/List.md

+# List

 This provides the basic facilities for taking an array of objects and rendering them as rows of HTML in a scrollable area.
-This will automatically include touch scrolling capabilities (via the `TouchScroll` module) on mobile devices.

 The List module can be used to render an array of data as follows: